 The No-scalpel Procedure

+The main difference between the no-scalpel procedure and the conventional technique is the surgeon has more control over the procedure and it only takes about 10-20 minutes to complete.
 A local anesthetic is used to numb the area and a sharp hemostat is used to make single puncture in the scrotum.
 This results in a smaller opening and it also allows small vessels and nerves to be spread out of the way instead of being cut.
 This typically results in no stitches, a faster healing time with less pain and less of a chance of bleeding and infection.
 The vas deferens from each testicle is then clamped, cut and sealed which prevents sperm from mixing with semen.
 The testicles will still produce sperm, but the sperm will be reabsorbed by the body.